amy-hyunji/CS470/TextVQA/README.md

 the other things are no matter.
 As a proof of training models, I uploaded the jupyter notebooks(RUN.ipynb from the link above)

+From `train_timeChecking.py`, you can check the time consumtion about each model.

 Spatially Aware Multimodal Transformers for TextVQA
 ===================================================